 Throw-out bearings are one type of transmission part that is in charge of moving a clutch, which separates or connects components in a transmission system.
 A thrown-out bearing will typically last between 40K and 100K miles depending on driving habits and how well maintenance has been done.

-In this article we will go over what you need to know when considering replacement of a throw-out bearing.
+In this article, we will go over what you need to know when considering the replacement of a throw-out bearing.

 What is a throw-out bearing?

-The throw out bearing looks like a circular disc that sits in between a pressure plate and a flywheel.
-The throw out bearing has the sole purpose of separating the clutch from the transmission when it is not being used.
+The throw-out bearing looks like a circular disc that sits in between a pressure plate and a flywheel.
+The throw-out bearing has the sole purpose of separating the clutch from the transmission when it is not being used.
 It consists of a cone on the engine side and a cup that fits into the transmission.
-The throw out bearing can be pressed onto the transmission by hand or with a press, depending on the make and model of car.
+The throw-out bearing can be pressed onto the transmission by hand or with a press, depending on the make and model of the car.

 How a Throw-Out Bearing Works